ARM-software/armnn/src/armnnTfParser/TensorFlowSupport.md

  The parser only supports the NHWC data format in the input layer.
 See the TensorFlow [placeholder documentation](https://www.tensorflow.org/api_docs/python/tf/placeholder) for more information.

+**realdiv**

+The parser does not support all forms of [broadcast composition](https://www.tensorflow.org/performance/xla/broadcasting), only broadcasting of scalars and 1D tensors.
+See the TensorFlow [realdiv documentation](https://www.tensorflow.org/api_docs/python/tf/realdiv) for more information.

 **reshape**

 The parser does not support reshaping to or from 4D.
 See the TensorFlow [reshape documentation](https://www.tensorflow.org/api_docs/python/tf/reshape) for more information.